Swayman makes 31 saves as NHL-best Bruins beat Rangers 3-1

 Clifton increased the lead to 3-0 just 28 seconds into the third.
 It was his fourth on the season.

+“They manage the puck well and make plays,'' Rangers forward Mika Zibanejad said of the Bruins. ”They took advantage of the chances that they had."

 Boston was coming off a 4-1 road win over the Islanders on Wednesday.
-It is 8-0-1 in its last nine road games and 15-4-1 on the road this season.
+The Bruins are 8-0-1 in their last nine road games and 15-4-1 on the road this season.

+“It was a huge road win for us, especially on the back-to-back,″ said Swayman, whose father, Ken, was born in Brooklyn and often attended Rangers games.
+“It's so special coming here.
+My dad talks to me every time I come here.
+I can't wait to talk to him about this one.”

 The Rangers won at Columbus on Monday after a 2-1 loss to Montreal at home on Sunday.
 New York had won seven of nine home games since Dec.
 5.